An Overview of Honors

 We believe that our students should have fun and learn outside of class.
 Each year we offer a film series, lecture series, a week of service, food events, and multiple student organizations to help develop leadership.

-Each member of our diverse student body graduate as either a University Honors Scholar or an Honors Scholar, with designation noted on their transcript and diploma, and awarded the coveted Honors College medal to wear at commencement.
+Each member of our diverse student body graduate as an University Honors Scholar, University Honors Research Scholar, Honors Scholar or Honors Research Scholar, with designation noted on their transcript and diploma, and awarded the coveted Honors College medal to wear at commencement.
 This medal symbolizes the student’s passion for excellence during their college career, and serves as a reminder to excel in all aspects of their life.